gorlik/gboot51/gflash/readme.txt

 libusb-1.0-dev
 GNU make
 gcc
-gboot source

-make a symlink named gboot in the gflash directory pointing to the gboot source. to build type "make".
+to build type "make".
 If you have mingw32 cross development tools installed you can build the windows version typing "make win"

 Building on windows should be fairly simple, but untested.
 A precompiled win32 binary can be found at http://gglabs.us/node/3

-The windows binaries are statically linked against libusbx 1.0.17 (not libusb).

 Using gflash
 ----------------------------